austincrim/austincrim.com/src/content/posts/react-in-50-lines.md

 React.render(document.getElementById("app")!, App)
 ```

-With your library author hat on, think about the API of `useState`...it's actullay a bit odd, right?
+With your library author hat on, think about the API of `useState`...it's actually a bit odd, right?
 We call it with the same arguments every time our component renders, but it can return different state values.
 React encourages us to write pure components, but `useState` itself can't be pure.
 We need a way to "remember" its current value and update it across renders.

 We can accomplish this with a bit of internal state and a closure: